 - We follow State immunization guidelines by age and require all children be up-to-date on vaccinations before attending The Quad.
 This helps keeps the risks of all illnesses lower and helps prevent anything that may masquerade as COVID-19

-- Children will stay in their homeroom class throughout the day (including lunch) and the teachers will rotate for language lessons at least until the end of December 2020
+- Children will stay in their homeroom class throughout the day (including lunch) and the teachers will rotate for language lessons

 - To make sure kids have plenty of space to spread out, rooms will be capped at lower ratios